scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 RoughPy, give an example of using RoughPy, and discuss the future of RoughPy.

 ### Free tensors, shuffle tensors, and Lie objects
-In order to property support rough path based methods and allow users to write code based on mathematical concepts, we provide realisations of several algebra types.
+In order to properly support rough path based methods and allow users to write code based on mathematical concepts, we provide realisations of several algebra types.
 The algebras provided in RoughPy are `FreeTensor`, `ShuffleTensor`, and `Lie`,